-Now that you know the importance of selecting your Google My Business category, you’re eager to dive in and choose yours.
+Now that you know the importance of selecting your Google Business Profile category, you’re eager to dive in and choose yours.
 So, how do you choose categories for your listing?

 If you’re claiming your listing, you can change your categories by following these steps:

-- Sign in to your Google My Business account
+- Sign in to your Google Business Profile account

 - Click the Edit button to change your primary category

 - Click the Add Another Category button to add categories

 Now that you know how to apply categories, it’s time to select the right ones.
 Here are two ways you can get ideas for listing categories:

 1. Come up with a list of terms related to your business

 To help you come up with your list of Google Business Profile categories, start by generating a list of terms related to your business.
 You want to create a list of general and specific terms to determine the right categories for your company.
 For example, let’s say you own a family-owned Italian restaurant.

 To start your list, you may add a broad term like “restaurant.”
 As you get more specific with your categories, you may add words like “Italian restaurant” and “family restaurant” to your list of Google Business Profile categories.
 You may also add some terms related to your products, like “Italian food” or “Italian cuisine.”
 Keep going on with this process until you’ve generated an extensive list of options.
 You’ll want to make a list of potential Google Business Profile categories to help you, eventually, narrow down your focus and concentrate on categories that will drive the most qualified traffic.